Esri/arcgis-maps-sdk-flutter-samples/lib/samples/manage_bookmarks/README.md

 ## Use case

 Bookmarks are used for easily storing and accessing saved locations on the map.
-Bookmarks are of interest in educational apps (e.g., touring historical sites) or more specifically, for a land management company wishing to visually monitor flood levels over time at a particular location.
+Bookmarks are of interest in educational apps (e.g. touring historical sites) or more specifically, for a land management company wishing to visually monitor flood levels over time at a particular location.
 These locations can be saved as bookmarks and revisited easily each time their basemap data has been updated (e.g. working with up-to-date satellite imagery to monitor water levels).

 ## How to use the sample